AlanOgic/AxoloRack/README.md

 # AxoloRack, Yet Another Axoloti Eurorack Controller YA2EC

-  This is a personal project to build an Eurorack extension for Axoloti development board.
-http://www.axoloti.com/
+This project is for education and, well, could land to commercial product.
+Eurorack extension till complete module to integrate Axoloti development board in Eurorack world. http://www.axoloti.com/

+This project is for DIYers, Open Hardware, Open Source.

 KiCad, pcb makind techniques, diy electronics, and more.
 then i'll use KiCad because it is open source https://www.kicad-pcb.org/